 Gifted and Talented Teacher Salary and Job Outlook

-In some school districts, the identification of gifted students begins as early as preschool.
-As a result, gifted and talented teachers can find positions working with students at all grade levels from preschool to high school.
-The grade level of instruction, individual subject specialty, and the teacher’s education and experience will have an impact on a teacher’s salary.
+The grade level of instruction, individual subject specialty, and the teacher’s education and experience all have an impact on a teacher’s salary.
 However, gifted and talented teachers can expect similar salaries to the average for the grade level taught.
-According to the US Bureau of Labor Statistics, kindergarten and elementary school teachers earn a median annual salary of $57,980.1 At the middle school level, teachers earn a median annual salary of $58,600.2 High school teachers earn an annual median salary of $60,320.3 Job growth for elementary, middle, and high school teachers is projected at 3-4% through 2028, which is slower than average for all occupations.1,2,3
+According to the Bureau of Labor Statistics (BLS), elementary school teachers earned a median annual salary of $61,690 as of 2022.2 At the middle school level, teachers earned a median annual salary of $61,810 during the same timeframe, while high school teachers earned a median salary of $62,360.3,4 Job growth for elementary, middle, and high school teachers is projected at 4-5% through 2031, which is about the average for all occupations.5-7

 Helpful Skills and Experience